determine whether consumer products involved in accidents were defective, in regard to safety, in:

 See details of the forensic work throughout this website, and a summary on the Employment Page.

 Bookmark this site by typing Control D ('Ctr' + 'D').

 ■ Carbon Monoxide (CO) poisoning* ■ Residential & Lawn Maintenance ■ Infants & Small Children ■ Furniture & Kitchen Appliances

 click on the underlined squares to link to the subjects

 The set of categories listed below are provided for the convenience of the user of this webpage in finding particular consumer products, but are not the only way products could be categorized.
 Thus, if you are looking for a particular product, you may find looking at the complete list of products or using Ctrl-F (Page Search) to be useful in this search.
 The products listed on this webpage are examples of consumer products analyzed.
 The listings on this webpage do not include all the consumer products analyzed.

 Consumer Products by Categories - links to content on this page

 Consumer Products involved in:

 ■ Our Forensic Engineering Work - number of ● Cases ● Reports ● Affidavits ● Testimonies ■ Experience & Qualifications in regard to Consumer Products Also see Combustion Hazards for consumer products using combustion processes which cause or are involved with explosions or carbon monoxide (CO) poisoning, on another page. ■ Also see Fires & Explosions for consumer products involved in fires and explosions, on another page.
 Also see Premises Accidents for consumer products commonly installed and used by consumers in residences and other buildings, on another page.
-Also see Chemical Accidents, for household and gardening chemicals in consumer products, and used by consumers, on another page.
+Also see Chemical Products, for household and gardening chemicals in consumer products, and used by consumers, on another page.

 Use the Search Box at the left to search the whole website.